KingTheAnalyst/Road-Casualties-in-Great-Britain-2021-2022-/README.md

 1. **Urban Areas Have More Accidents**: Likely due to higher population density and traffic.
 2. **Single Carriageways are the Most Dangerous**: Suggesting a need for more safety measures.
 3. **Dry Roads are Not Necessarily Safe**: Accidents still occur frequently on dry roads.
-4. **Seasonal Trends**: Casualties peak in summer, possibly due to increased travel during holidays.
+4. **Seasonal Trends**: Casualties peak in summer, possibly due to increased holiday travel.

 ## Conclusion and Recommendations
 - **Focus on Urban Areas**: Prioritize road safety initiatives in urban areas.